In India's dry regions, crowd-funding comes to a lake's rescue

 YAVATMAL, India (Thomson Reuters Foundation) - When residents of a city in one of India's most water-stressed regions banded together with authorities to de-silt their local reservoir, they were trying to secure the future of their drinking water supply.

-But the activists discovered that the silt that clogs the Nilona reservoir, 750 km (470 miles) east of Mumbai, could also boost harvests in this drought-stricken area, where crop failures have driven thousands of farmers to suicide.
+But the activists discovered that the silt that clogs the Nilona reservoir, 750 km (470 miles) east of Mumbai in Maharashtra state, could also boost harvests in this drought-stricken area, where crop failures have driven thousands of farmers to suicide.

-Their innovative model of crowd-funded, citizen-led action has become a model for what’s possible to protect water supplies in India, backers say.
+Their innovative model of crowd-fundeded, citizen-led action has become a model for what’s possible to protect water supplies in India, backers say.

-Residents of Yavatmal in Vidarbha district rely for their water on an earth-lined reservoir 10 kilometres (6 miles) away.
+Residents of Yavatmal in Vidarbha district rely for their water on an earth-lined reservoir 10 kilometers (6 miles) away.

-The nearly 700 metre-long lake, built in 1972, originally had a capacity of 6.39 million cubic metres, but this has fallen by at least a third as soil has washed into the lake, according to government estimates.
+The nearly 700 meter-long lake, built in 1972, originally had a capacity of 6.39 million cubic meters, but this has fallen by at least a third as soil has washed into the lake, according to government estimates.

 Local activists contend that the silt, combined with vegetation growing along the edges of Nilona, has reduced its capacity by as much as half.